MR901/posts/_posts/2025-09-02-github-pages-setup-build-deploy-cleanup.rst

               uses: actions/deploy-pages@v4

 **Signals of success**
-  - Actions tab shows a green Deploy to GitHub Pages
+  - Actions run is green; the job has a “View deployment”/page URL
-  - Pages (Settings → Pages) shows “Your site is live at …”
+  - Settings → Pages shows “Your site is live at …”
-  - Opening ``https://mr901.github.io/posts/`` shows current content
+  - Opening the live URL shows the new content

 **Rollback/Notes**
-  - Revert a bad change by pushing a previous commit; Pages re-deploys
+  - Revert a change by pushing a previous commit; Pages re-deploys
-  - Use incognito or hard refresh to bypass CDN/browser cache
+  - If content looks cached, try a private window or a hard refresh

 Scenario B — Inspect/Manage Deployments with gh CLI